andy-yang6187/andy-yang6187.github.io/_pages/about.md

 Academics and Engineering Interests
 ======
 At UF I study electrical engineering, with my personal interests in power electronics.
-My interests here started pretty early when I built my own electric my freshman year.
+My interests here started pretty early when I built my own [electric bike](/portfolio/) my freshman year.
 I learned about managing battery packs by building a battery pack for the ebike from used laptop 18650 cells I got in bulk from ebay (don't worry I took precautions to maximize the pack capacity).

 My fascination with power electronics and my desire to make my career above power electronics was significantly influenced by my experience in [Solar Gators](https://www.ufsolargators.org/) the university solar car design team.
 I've worked in the group since my freshman year, making tons of friends along the way.
 My sophomore year I was the electrical lead, and helped redesign the system as well as ramp up new members.
 As the electrical lead, I also took on the role to facillitate teamwork and communication between electrical and mechanical systems.